dahall/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdisetclasspropertyexw.md

 A <a href="/previous-versions/ff543546(v=vs.85)">DEVPROPTYPE</a>-typed value that represents the property-data-type identifier for the class property.
 For more information about the property-data-type identifier, see the <b>Remarks</b> section later in this topic.

+If either the property or the property value is being deleted, this value must be set to zero.

 ### -param PropertyBuffer [in, optional]

 A pointer to a buffer that contains the class property value.
 If either the property or the property value is being deleted, this pointer must be set to <b>NULL</b>, and <i>PropertyBufferSize</i> must be set to zero.
 For more information about property value requirements, see the <b>Remarks</b> section later in this topic.